BGSA House League Frequently Asked Questions

 - When does the season start and finish?
-The 2018 houseleague season for T-ball to Midget starts the week of May 7th.
-T-ball to Midget will finish the end of August with their Night of Champs.
+The houseleague season for T-ball to Midget starts the 1st full week of May.
+T-ball to Midget will finish the end in mid (Midget) to the end of August with their Night of Champs.

 - Can I play with my friends?
 Players are with other girls their own age, according to the year they are born.
 We cannot promise to honor all requests as we get many and we want to ensure that each team has a similar level of skill.
 If you need a specific request due to uncontrollable circumstances, please note on your registration form and we can try.
 If you are new and wanting to play with a friend, also note that…. this is a situation we will GUARANTEE you can be on your friend’s team to welcome you and make you feel comfortable in your FIRST year.
 We try to spread new players across the teams as well as skilled players.

 - What equipment do I need?
 All players will need a glove and batting helmet with a face mask.
 Running shoes or cleats are acceptable.
 Pitchers in the older age groups may wish to purchase their own pitching mask.
-Fielding masks are also recommended but not mandatory.
+Fielding masks are also recommended.

 - How often are the games?
 Based on the number of teams in each division, there are usually 2 games one week and one game the next, about 20-22 games throughout the season.
 Tball and midget divisions play only one night a week.

 - How often are practices?
 On the night you do not have a game (example if you usually play Tuesdays and Thursdays), the coach may have a practice.
 The coach, with consensus from the parents, may choose other times for practices, especially early in the season.